rich-junwang/rich-junwang.github.io/content/posts/read/career.md

 ---
-title: "How to Manager Your Career"
+title: "How to Manage Your Career"
 date: 2023-05-05T00:18:06+08:00
 lastmod: 2023-05-05T00:18:06+08:00
 author: ["Jun"]